Various Japanese foods during a cooking class in Tokyo Japan

 • Inclusions: English-speaking instructor, ingredients to make ramen and gyoza, enough food for a full meal, can accommodate dietary restrictions

-• Rating: 5 Stars (Read the 500+ reviews here)
+• Rating: 5 stars (check 800+ reviews here)

-We both know how delicious ramen and gyoza are, so what better place to learn how to make it than Japan?
+We both know how delicious ramen and gyoza are, so what better place to learn how to make them than Japan?
 This cooking class will have you making both like a pro, so if you’re ready to learn how to make it for yourself back home, this is a great experience to have while in Tokyo!

 This class is great because it starts at 10 am and you can easily fit it into a day of exploring Tokyo.
 It also saves you from having to make a stop for lunch somewhere!
 You’ll be cooking at someone’s private studio, so the atmosphere is fun and welcoming.
 It’s a small group experience, so Yuca (the chef) is able to give great hands-on instruction and answer questions.

-We started by visiting a local supermarket and our guide and chef, Yuca, talked about different ingredients and their importance.
+We started by visiting a local supermarket, and our guide and chef, Yuca, talked about different ingredients and their importance.
 I really enjoyed that she did this since it gave some depth and understanding to the food we were going to make.

-When we went there was another family who had younger kids and they did great at making their own food.
-I love that it’s an experience for any type of traveler regardless of skill level.
-Everyone’s food turned out amazing and we learned some tricks for making ramen and gyoza that will have everyone back home thinking we’re now master chefs.
+When we went, there was another family who had younger kids, and they did great at making their own food.
+I love that it’s an experience for any type of traveler, regardless of skill level.
+Everyone’s food turned out amazing, and we learned some tricks for making ramen and gyoza that will have everyone back home thinking we’re now master chefs.

 Related Read: If you’d rather leave the cooking to someone else, check out our favorite food tours in Tokyo that take you to restaurants you’d never find on your own!